steverice/pagerduty-api-v2-deck/PITCHME.md

 ![Changed Includes](assets/images/change-proposal.png)

 <!--
 As you develop, things will change.
-You'll find where your patterns break down.
-You'll see where you need something different.
+You’ll find where your patterns break down.
+You’ll see where you need something different.
 Other smart people will question your choices.
-Don't ignore these inputs; adapt to them.
+Don’t ignore these inputs; adapt to them.
 Have a process that encourages change instead of blocking it.
 -->

 #VSLIDE?image=assets/images/api-concerns-proposal.png